-Community Resources Committee (inactive): The purpose of this committee is to bring together a balance of interested community leaders from industry, business, environmental services, and the non-profit sector to identify ways of balancing different sector needs and identifying commonalities among sectors; and to identify coastal issues that impact their interests.
+Business Resources Committee (active): The purpose of this committee is to bring together a balance of interested community leaders from industry, business, environmental services, and the non-profit sector to identify ways of balancing different sector needs and identifying commonalities among sectors; and to identify coastal issues that impact their interests.

 Project Implementation Committee (active): The purpose of this committee is to bring together resource management agencies and organizations to undertake environmental restoration and education projects.
 In the past year, the “PIC” began to hold joint meetings with the Coastal Alabama Clean Water Partnership to align efforts.

 Community Action Committee (active): The purpose of this committee is to bring together grassroots organizations for networking, information sharing, issues development, and cooperative training purposes that support the development of grassroots capacity for undertaking environmental activities on a place based scale.